Optum/dce/docs/quickstart.md

 1. Provision the IAM role in the lease account.
 1. Add each lease account to the lease pool by using the [CLI](/using-the-cli/) or [REST API](/api-documentation/).

+Each of these steps is covered in greater detail in the sections below.

+### Deploying DCE to the master account

+To deploy DCE into the "master" account, you will need to start out with an existing AWS account.
+The